 Are you falling for the top five data recovery myths?

 As soon as people began storing data on hard drives, hard drives began failing and data began to be lost.
 Here are some of the more common data recovery myths that I get asked about and educated customers on.
 I thought it time to quash these.
-So here are the most popular data recovery myths that we hear from customers in the Capital Region.
+So here are the most popular data recovery myths that I hear from customers in the Capital Region.

 Whether dealing with a business or personal data loss, the outcome of the recovery will often not be the same.
 While every client is looking for a cost-effective solution that will recover all their data not all outcomes are the same.
 Customers are often swayed by the appeal of free evaluations, capped prices or the cheapest recovery quote.
 Often users find out the company they are dealing with has little or no experience in data recovery, the quote contains hidden fees or they recover back only part of the data.
 Too often customers waste valuable time and money with companies who are not data recovery experts.

 Eric’s Computer Services offers expert data recovery services.
 I offer a full diagnostic, certified and partnered with the best companies in the world.

 Few people or companies have the tools, software, and knowledge to perform a data recovery.
 When a data loss occurs, everyone looks to the IT department, friend, or local computer guy.
 When it is established they cannot do the recovery looking to a third party may be the next logical step, but not all data recovery providers offer an assessment of what can be recovered or access to the actual engineers working on your case.
 Make sure the data recovery provider is willing and able to work with you step-by-step, keeping you apprised of the process and what can actually be recovered.